2023 Solar Incentives Guide for Holmdel, NJ - Tax Credits & Rebates

 EcoWatch's Holmdel, NJ Solar Incentives FAQs

-Your best bet is to talk to the company that installed your system — or call a local Holmdel solar installer — to better understand which incentives you may qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+You should plan to talk to someone from the company that installed your solar panels – or speak to a local Holmdel solar installer — to learn about which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 When does the federal solar tax credit end?